Refinitiv/websocket-api/Applications/Examples/CSharp/README.md

 ## Compiling Source
 ### Windows
-- Project files are included for Visual Studio 2012, 2013, and 2015.
+- Project files are included for Visual Studio 2015.
 To compile the examples, open the appropriate solution file and build it.

 - This project uses WebSocketSharp to handle the WebSocket protocol, and JSON.NET to read JSON messages.
 Both packages are retrieved via Visual Studio's NuGet extension; if enabled, they will be downloaded automatically when the build is run.

-- Note: Visual Studio 2012 may require updating its NuGet extension in order to download these packages.

 ## Command Line Usage